vectordotdev/vector/docs/usage/configuration/sinks/blackhole.md

 ### Streaming

 The `blackhole` sink streams data on a real-time event-by-event basis.
-It does not buffer or batch data.
+It does not batch data.

 ## Troubleshooting